ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 ### -param hSourceHandle [in]

 The handle to be duplicated.
-This is an open object handle that is valid in the context of the source process.
-For a list of objects whose handles can be duplicated, see the following Remarks section.
+This is an open object handle that is valid in the context of the process identified by _hSourceProcessHandle_.
+For a list of objects whose handles can be duplicated, see the following **Remarks** section.

 ### -param hTargetProcessHandle [in]

 A handle to the process that is to receive the duplicated handle.
+This could be the calling process or a different process.

 The handle must have the **PROCESS_DUP_HANDLE** access right.
 For more information, see
 <a href="https://docs.microsoft.com/windows/desktop/ProcThread/process-security-and-access-rights">Process Security and Access Rights</a>.

 ### -param lpTargetHandle [out]

 A pointer to a variable that receives the duplicate handle.
-This handle value is valid in the context of the target process.
+If the function succeeds, on exit the handle will be valid in the context of the process identified by _hTargetProcessHandle_.

 If <i>hSourceHandle</i> is a pseudo handle returned by <a href="https://docs.microsoft.com/windows/desktop/api/processthreadsapi/nf-processthreadsapi-getcurrentprocess">GetCurrentProcess</a> or <a href="https://docs.microsoft.com/windows/desktop/api/processthreadsapi/nf-processthreadsapi-getcurrentthread">GetCurrentThread</a>, <b>DuplicateHandle</b> converts it to a real  handle to a process or thread, respectively.

+> [!WARNING]
-If <i>lpTargetHandle</i> is <b>NULL</b>, the function duplicates the handle, but does not return the duplicate handle value to the caller.
-This behavior exists only for backward compatibility with previous versions of this function.
+> If <i>lpTargetHandle</i> is <b>NULL</b>, the function duplicates the handle but does not return the duplicate handle value to the caller.
+This behavior exists only for backward compatibility.
 You should not use this feature, as you will lose system resources until the target process terminates.

 ### -param dwDesiredAccess [in]